 There is a Japanese therapy known as Morita therapy which considers taking the right action in any given moment.

 Rather than doing what your personality dictates you do, it is a combination of the moment and your awareness of it that suggests what you should do.
+In this way we can be any personality we require in order to do the right thing in any given situation.

 This includes being the kind of person that succeeds at the goal you have set yourself.